leejaew/Nearby-Specials-for-Pebble/README.md

 ---------------

 - Pebble Watchapp
-- Nearby Specials is a Pebble watchapp that helps the user be aware of special offers provided by the nearest foursquare venue nearest from the user's current location.
+- Nearby Specials is a Pebble watchapp that helps the user be aware of special offers provided by the nearest foursquare venue.

 Screenshots